jtreagan/Question-Bank-Creator/README.md

             pub prereqs: Vec<String>,
     }

-Notice that the `var_vec` vector contains elements of type `Variable` which is the third and inner level of the three structs.
+Notice that the `var_vec` vector contains elements of type `Variable` which is the third and innermost level of the three structs.
 It looks like this:

     pub struct Variable {
          pub var_fname: String,